cilogon/oauth2-orcid/README.md

 ### Sandbox vs Production

 In order to authenticate ORCID users and read associated attributes, you would typically use the Production Registry.
 However, for special integrations, you may want to register for a [Sandbox application](https://orcid.org/content/register-client-application-sandbox).
-To use the Sandbox environment, set a 'sandbox' parameter to 'true' when creating the provider.
+To use the Sandbox environment, set a 'sandbox' parameter to `true` when creating the provider.

 ```php
 $provider = new CILogon\OAuth2\Client\Provider\ORCID([